 Travel.State.Gov >

-Legal Resources > Judicial Assistance Country Information > Botswana Judicial Assistance Information
+Legal Resources > Judicial Assistance Destination Information > Botswana Judicial Assistance Information

 Exercise increased caution in Botswana due to crime.

-Country Summary: Crimes of opportunity, primarily the theft of money and personal property, are common in Botswana.
-Potentially violent crimes, such as home invasions, break-ins, “smash and grabs” from vehicles stopped at intersections and from locked cars in shopping mall parking lots, cell phone thefts, and muggings are routinely reported to police.
+Petty crime and crimes of opportunity, primarily the theft of money and personal property, are common in Botswana.
+Potentially violent crimes are also common, including home invasions, break-ins, muggings, and “smash and grabs” from vehicles.

 If you decide to travel to Botswana: